Careers360 Logo

 S-Block Elements - Notes, Overview, Formula, Books, FAQs

-The s-block elements consist of the elements in which the outermost electrons enter into the s-orbital.
-These elements are divided into two categories i.e, alkali metals or group 1 elements and alkaline earth metals or group 2 elements.
+The s-block elements are those elements in which the outermost electrons enter into the s-orbital.
+The elements of s-block are divided into two categories i.e., alkali metals or group 1 elements and alkaline earth metals or group 2 elements.
 Their oxides and hydroxides are alkaline in nature.
 The general electronic configuration of these elements is ns1 and ns2 respectively.
-The first element of these groups i.e, lithium and beryllium show deviation in their properties from their respective group and they resemble the second element of the following group.
-This is known as the diagonal relationship.

-These elements have a large number of applications in our daily life such as washing Soda, it is also known as sodium carbonate.
-It is used for various purposes such as water softening, manufacture of glass, paper, paints, etc.
+These elements have a large number of applications in our daily life such as washing Soda, which is also known as sodium carbonate.
+It is used for various purposes such as water softening, the manufacture of glass, paper, paints, etc.

 Limestone is also one of the important compounds of the s-block element.
 It is used to neutralize the acidic soils.
 It has various other applications as well such as, for making cement, in glassmaking industry and in construction works, etc.

 There are also various other applications of s-block elements.
-In this article, you will get every important information regarding this chapter like important topics, how to prepare for this chapter and important books for preparation.
+In this article, you will get all the important information regarding this chapter like important topics, how to prepare for this chapter, and important books for preparation.

 Important Topics